risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.7/sql/commands/sql-create-sink.md

 :::note

-- By adding `snapshot = 'false'` after the `CREATE SINK FROM MV` or `CREATE SINK FROM TABLE` syntax, you can skip the backfilling phase of the sink and transmit only incremental changes.
+- By setting `snapshot = 'false'`, you can skip the backfilling phase of the sink and transmit only incremental changes.
+The default is `true`.
+This feature is supported when using `CREATE SINK FROM MV` or `CREATE SINK FROM TABLE` syntax.
+Using it with `CREATE SINK AS <select_query>` will result in errors.

 - The optional `FORMAT data_format ENCODE data_encode` syntax is only used for Kafka, Kinesis, Pulsar, and Redis sinks.